bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial.md

 ```

 Changing code to benchmark each different method can be tedious.
 For such problems [Aspect Oriented Programming](https://github.com/google/guice/wiki/AOP) works great.
-Using this concept you can compose a clean separation of a `cross cutting concern` and `core concern.
+Using this concept you can compose a clean separation of a `cross cutting concern` and `core concern`.

 First, make a **interceptor** which intercepts the target method for benchmarking which we will save in `src/Interceptor/BenchMarker.php`.